Diorite/Diorite/project/Project.md

 ### Diorite Utils - Injections
 ____
 Something similar to Dependency Injection libraries, but with different rules.
-Main goal is simple way to inject fields.
+Main goal is to create some simple way to inject fields.
 Library will edit classes to add code that will fetch missing objects.

 ###### Goals